BillyBrothers/Portfolio-Optimization/README.md

 * Add objective: Maximization
 * Optimize: Computes optimal weights for maximal possible expected return
 * Weighted Returns: multiply the previously computed monthly returns by the optimal weights
+* Outcome: Optimal weights for maximizing expected return given a level of risk (global variance portfolio)

-# Opitmal Weights for a nth-asset portfolio (Maximizing Risk Adjusted return)
+# Optimal Weights for a nth-asset portfolio (Maximizing Risk Adjusted return)
 Our optimization objective is Maximizing our Risk Adjusted Return (Sharpe Ratio):